+The Home Affairs Select Committee has today released its 16th Serious Youth Violence report.
 The report considers the rise in serious youth violence, the key issues driving these trends, and whether the Government’s response matches the scale of the problem.

 Chief Executive of Catch22, Chris Wright commented: